-In the mid‑1960s, college basketball was still divided by lines no one dared to cross.
+In the mid-1960s, college basketball was still divided by barriers few were willing to challenge.

-And then a hard‑nosed coach from Enid, Oklahoma walked into El Paso and changed the game forever.
+Then a hard-nosed coach from Enid, Oklahoma came to El Paso and helped change the game forever.

 Don Haskins didn’t set out to make history.
 He set out to win.

-At Texas Western College, he built a program on toughness, discipline, and the simple belief that the best players should play—no matter their color.
+At Texas Western College, Haskins built his program on toughness, discipline, and a simple principle: the best players should play.

-On March 19, 1966, that belief collided with the national spotlight.
+On March 19, 1966, that philosophy reached the national stage.

 Texas Western vs. Kentucky.